RobotLocomotion/drake/doc/index.rst

     </a>

-You may find more information about how to run these locally with Jupyter and how they are published Binder
+You may find more information about how to run these locally with Jupyter and how they are published to Binder
 `in the tutorials directory of the source tree <https://github.com/RobotLocomotion/drake/tree/master/tutorials>`_.

 .. _examples: